djeada/Frontend-Notes/notes/03_css_frameworks.md

 #### Functions

-Functions are collections of instructions that are labeled with a name.
-You provide it some arguments and it will return a value that is the result of its computations.
+Functions are named sets of instructions that take arguments and return a computed value.
+They provide a way to perform complex calculations or transformations on CSS properties.

 CSS:

-Among available functions are:
+Available functions include:

 * `rgb()`
 * `min()`